brandonbloom/hdrx/README.md

 file  ::=  headers (LF content)?
 ```

+Note that both headers and content are optional, and so the format permits
+headers without content, content without headers, and completely emtpy files.

+In the case of headerless content, a `# No Headers.` comment is conventional.

+Headers are encoded in UTF-8, but the content section is an arbitrary octet
+stream.

 ### Keys and Headers

 Each header in the headers section begins with a key and is terminated by a
 newline.
 Headers are composed of a key, separator, and value.

-Keys begin with an ascii letters and may contain decimal digits, ascii letters,
+Keys begin with an ascii letter and may contain decimal digits, ascii letters,
 and the hyphen (`-`) character.
 Keys may not end with a hyphen.
 All other
 characters are reserved for future use; as the format stablizes, the set of
 allowed characters will be expanded.